article, riders share their impressions of their favorite gear that they used extensively this winter.

-This time, we'll be looking at the gear used by Allen Kajita, who is based in the Hachimantai area of Iwate Prefecture and competes in moguls, big air, and other freeride competitions, as well as backcountry skiing.
+This time, we feature the gear of Allen Kajita, who is based in the Hachimantai area of Iwate Prefecture and has competed in moguls and big air, as well as shooting at freeride competitions such as FWQ and JFO, and in backcountry areas.

 Aren Kajita

-Influenced by his Swiss mother and a 15-minute drive from the nearest ski resort, Kajita started skiing at an early age, and became addicted to snowboarding with his father when he was in elementary school.
-He discovered mogul skiing in junior high school and competed in the National Athletic Meet and Junior Olympics.
-After graduating from high school, he competed in freeskiing events such as big air before moving on to backcountry skiing.
+Influenced by his Swiss mother and growing up in an environment where the nearest ski resort was only a 15-minute drive away, he started skiing at a young age and became hooked on snowboarding with his father during elementary school.
+In junior high school, he discovered mogul skiing and competed in national competitions and the Junior Olympics.
+After graduating from high school, he participated in freeskiing competitions such as big air before moving on to backcountry skiing.

-In recent years, he has been photographing mainly in the backcountry areas of Tohoku, while also competing in freeride competitions such as FWQ and JFO.
+In recent years, he has been mainly photographing in the backcountry areas of Tohoku while competing in freeride competitions such as FWQ and JFO.

 Recent competition results